Five-Dimensional Path Integrals for Six-Dimensional Conformal Field Theories: Reconstructing Six Dimensions

+We then turn to the question of how to identify the modes $\fOp_n$ of a given operator $\sOp$ we wish to reconstruct.
+The first task here is to deduce the required $\frak{h}$ representation of $\fOp_n$ given the six-dimensional quantum numbers of $\sOp$.
+This is conceptually straightforward, and in some cases practically immediate too; for instance, a scalar primary in six-dimensions is built of five-dimensional scalar primaries of $\frak{h}$.

+With this done, we must now look at the space of operators of the form $\fOp_n = \I_n^{\{q\}}\fOp$, where $\fOp$ is some composite of the fields $\fields$, and classify them by their $\frak{h}$ representations.
+To do so at general $n$ is an open problem, which in a supersymmetric theory such as ours amounts to determining which supermultiplet the instanton operator $ \I_n^{\{q\}}$ lies in.
+As previously mentioned, this has been solved in Lorentzian $SU(N_c)$ theories only for $n=\pm 1$ \cite{Tachikawa:2015mha}, while no results currently exist for non-Lorentzian theories such as ours.
+Thus, tackling this issue is an important next step in our programme.

-Thus, the symmetry enhancement to $\frak{so}(2,6)$ will necessarily come along with a rulebook of how to build six-dimensional operators from modes of the form $\I_n \fOp$.
-In particular, we know that given some six-dimensional scalar primary $\hat{\sOp}$ of scaling dimension $\Delta$, it's Fourier modes must be of the form $\fOp_n \propto \I_n \fOp $ for some five-dimensional scalar operator $\fOp $ of Lifshitz scaling dimension $\Delta$.
-In the rest of this Section we will derive further conditions that must be satisfied by the correlators of the $\fOp$, which we expect to be crucial in identifying them precisely.\\
+Supposing that we have successfully identified a class of five-dimensional operators in the correct $\frak{h}$ representations, we would now like to derive some criteria by which we can correctly organise them into a particular six-dimensional local operator.
+Thus, in the rest of this Section we will derive further conditions that must be satisfied by the correlators of the $\fOp_n$, which we expect to be crucial in identifying them precisely.

+Note, our focus for the remainder of this Section is on the reconstruction of \textit{local} operators in six dimensions.
+It is clear however that one can also in principle reconstruct extended six-dimensional operators, including those extended along the $x^+$ interval.
+Such constructions---which will in particular be essential to the construction of defect operators in six-dimensional CFTs---are left to future work. \\